We’ve all been tempted to use public Wi-Fi: it’s free, saves on your data allowance, and is always helpful in speeding up loading times.

 This might seem obvious, but we often forget these sort of simple security measures.

-Whenever using an ATM, you should check those around you, making sure no one’s peeking as you enter your PIN.
 It’s also a danger when it comes to public Wi-Fi.
 If one or more individuals are hovering around when you’re visiting private sites, stay suspicious.
 Don’t submit anything personal like a password.
 It’s a very basic scam, but one that certainly still works for hustlers and hackers.

 A “shoulder surfer” might not even need to be behind you: just watching what you type can give criminals something to work with.